SSWConsulting/SSW.Rules.Content/rules/azure-certifications-and-associated-exams/rule.md

 Earn this certification to prove you have a foundational knowledge of cloud services and how those services are provided with Microsoft Azure.

-You will need to pass [Exam AZ-900: Microsoft Azure Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900).
+You will need to pass Exam [AZ-204: Developing Solutions for Microsoft Azure](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900).

 #### [Microsoft Certified: Azure Data Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/azure-data-fundamentals/)